2023 Most Popular Communication Sciences Bachelor's Degree Schools in the New England Region

 Read full report on Communication Sciences at Bridgewater State University

 University of New Hampshire - Main Campus came in at #6 in this year’s edition of the Most Popular Communication Sciences Bachelor’s Degree Schools in the New England Region ranking.
-Located in the suburb of Durham, UNH is a public school with a large student population.
+Located in the small suburb of Durham, UNH is a public school with a fairly large student population.

 On average, communication sciences graduates from UNH take out $24,940 in student loans while working on their Bachelor's Degree.